10 Types of Bird Feeders for in the Backyard

 As the name suggests, a platform feeder is simply a flat surface (typically made of wood) that can be hung on a tree or mounted on top of a pole.

-Because they are open and often quite large, they can attract birds of different sizes, such as cardinals, blue jays, pigeons, sparrows, and grosbeaks.
+Because they are open and often quite large, they can attract birds of different sizes, such as cardinals, bluejays, pigeons, sparrows, and grosbeaks.

-Please do note though that tray feeders will also attract squirrels and chipmunks because they can be easily accessed, so it’s best to keep an eye on that.
+Do note, though, that tray feeders will also attract squirrels and chipmunks because they can be easily accessed, so it’s best to keep an eye on that.

-Check out my guide explaining what to feed squirrels in the backyard for more tips and advice on feeding squirrels responsibly.
+Read my guide explaining what to feed squirrels in the backyard for more tips and advice on feeding squirrels responsibly.

 2. Tube Bird Feeder